Norman Alexander Dunn: 2017 By-Elections

 Following the passing of the sitting MP, Winston Green on August 17, 2017, Dunn became the JLP standard bearer for the hotly contested by-election which took place on October 31, 2017.
 Dunn was declared winner of the seat- defeating Shane Alexis of the People's National Party.
 Dunn received 8,176 votes to defeat Alexis, who polled 7,239 votes.
 The win for the JLP in St. Mary increased their margin in the House of Representatives.

+2025 election

+Dunn was unseated in the 2025 Jamaican general election by 11 votes.